Q How do I buy tickets to the festival?

 A If we still have tickets available, and you want to buy a ticket during the Port Fairy Folk Festival, you may go to the Ticket Exchange and purchase a ticket.

-Q How do I change my email subscription to Enews??
+Q How do I change my email subscription to Enews?

 A Go to our website www.portfairyfolkfestival.org and type in your details under E-NEWS SIGN UP.
 If you are already subscribed it will take you to another page where you can either unsubscribe or change your email address.
 Alternatively, you can scroll to the very end of an e-news you have already received from us, and select update your preferences or unsubscribe from this list.
 This will take you to your unique contact page where you can change your details.
 Contact our office if you have any issues or need help.
+Please note that due to new GDPR laws the PFFF is unable to make direct changes to details on individual subscriptions.

 Q Can I bring my own chair to the Festival?